Continuing Education Activity

-Laboratory: Neural and axonal cytoskeletons are mainly composed of neurofilaments, which are further made up of small subunits called neurofilament light chain.
-Neurofilament light chain, among other biomarkers, can be increasingly seen in blood and cerebrospinal fluid of FTD patients.
+Laboratory: Neural and axonal cytoskeletons are mainly composed of neurofilaments, which are further made up of small subunits called neurofilament light chains.
+Neurofilament light chain, among other biomarkers, can be increasingly seen in blood and cerebrospinal fluid of patients with FTD.

 Radiographic tests: Magnetic resonance imaging, computed tomography scan, or single-photon emission tomography can be used to demonstrate atrophy and hypoperfusion in the frontal and temporal lobes.
 However, the findings are not specific.
 Imaging may aid in the diagnosis or to rule out other etiologies.